kat-lego/kat-lego.github.io/content/post/$2-result-mini.md

 }
 ```

-This approach makes control flow clearer and more predictable.
+This approach makes the control flow clearer and more predictable.
 Instead of catching exceptions,
 we handle results directly—making the code easier to follow, test, and extend.

 ## the stack